oxagast/ansvif/README.md

 Windows users must have ansvif running from Powershell and have the cygwin .dll's in the same dir.
 Linux code should be relatively stable.

+**Thanks**

+Thanks to dll999 for syscall fuzzing ideas.
+Thanks to god knows how many people on IRC and StackOverflow.